Giving

 The conservation treatment costs $8000, plus the creation of a new bespoke frame for display in Fermoy House.
 We seek your help in raising money toward its conservation.
 Donations over $500 can be acknowledged on the credit line as well having the opportunity to view the work with Kristin, the textile conservator.
 All gifts over $2 are tax deductible.

 Your contribution, large or small, will make a difference to saving this rare waistcoat, and will ensure many more people may marvel at its beauty for years to come.
 Thank you for your generosity.
+While we update our online donation page, please call us on 08 8267 3677 to make a donation or visit us in person.

 Gifts and Bequests